Cremnophila nutans Rose

-Cremnophila nutans is a tender succulent with bronze-green rosettes up to 7 inches (17.5 cm) in diameter and star-shaped, yellow blossoms appearing in summer.
-The leaves are alternate, rosulate and turgid, with rounded margins and up to 4 inches (10 cm) long.
-The inflorescences are particularly long and horizontal or pendent.
+Cremnophila nutans is a tender succulent that forms rosettes of bronze-green leaves.
+The rosettes grow up to 7 inches (17.5 cm) in diameter.
+Leaves are fleshy with rounded margins and up to 4 inches (10 cm) long.
+Flowers are star-shaped, yellow, and appear on horizontal or pendent inflorescences in summer.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 When growing Sedum, keep in mind that Sedum plants need very little attention or care.
 They will thrive in conditions that many other plants thrive in but will do just as well in less hospitable areas.
 They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
 A common name for Sedum is Stonecrop because many gardeners joke that only stones need less care and live longer.